loukaps/LoukasDataAnalyticsPortfolio/README.md

 Hey everyone, this is my Data Analytics Portfolio.
-Please find attached the final project I have created for my Professional Certificate in Data Analytics by Imperial College London.
-Please check the notebook to find the coding which involves the methods I chose to analyse the current data which led to those graphs/insights.
+Please find attached some projects I did using Data Analytics, particularly using Python/Jupyter Notebook.